NHL roundup: Zacha's late goal lifts Bruins over Panthers 4-3

 RANGERS 6 FLYERS 5 (OT)

-After the teams traded seven goals in a frenetic third period, Fox rifled home the winning goal 36 seconds into overtime as the first-place Rangers won for the 48th time and clinched a playoff spot for the third straight season.
-Alexis Lafreniere scored twice for the Rangers and Artemi Panarin had two assists for the Rangers.
+Alexis Lafreniere had two goals and Igor Shesterkin made 36 saves for the Rangers, who lead the league with 100 points after giving coach Peter Laviolette his 800th career win.

+New York technically secured its third consecutive playoff berth just by getting to overtime and earning one point after Detroit lost to Washington in OT.
+But after the teams traded seven goals in a frenetic third period, it didn’t take long for Fox to finish the night in style with a wrist shot from the high slot for his 15th goal, adding to the star defenseman’s career high.

-Vincent Trocheck, Mika Zibanejad and Jonny Brodzinski also scored for the Rangers.
+Vincent Trocheck, Mika Zibanejad and Jonny Brodzinski also scored for the Rangers, who extended their Metropolitan Division lead to three points over Carolina.

 PENGUINS 4 HURRICANES 1

-PITTSBURGH (AP) — Sidney Crosby had a goal and an assist and the Penguins scored two goals on five shots in the second period, spoiling Jake Guentzel’s return to Pittsburgh with a victory over Carolina.
+PITTSBURGH (AP) — Sidney Crosby had a goal and two assists and the Penguins scored two goals on five shots in the second period, spoiling Jake Guentzel’s return to Pittsburgh with a victory over Carolina.

 Bryan Rust scored his 23rd of the season and his seventh goal in 10 games.
 Jesse Puljujarvi added his third of the season — and second in as many games for the Penguins, who were outshot 31-14 in the last two periods.
 Drew O’Connor added an empty-net goal at 18:04 of the third.